jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 It’s usually near a border crossing where line convergence takes place.

 Say multiple lines exit a parent.
 Around the border you can group them by where they’re going.
-Some lines will enter A, some will enter B, others will exit.
+Some lines might enter A, some might enter B, others might exit.
 On the border you group them.

 You can also group lines just before the borders and just after.
 Say before the border you group them by where they came from and after the border you group them by where they’re going.